“Leadership is the ability to get extraordinary achievement from ordinary people”

 Check out the Video-

-- Lead Across Generations- You should help everyone in your team to manage their work-life, balance their priorities, and be able to fight burnout.
+- Lead Across Generations- You should help everyone in your team to manage their work-life, balance their priorities, as well as be able to fight burnout.
 If your team overcomes these obstacles, then it would help them to successfully achieve the desired goal.

 - Maintain Effectiveness- Lastly, you should be able to maintain the effectiveness of your team also while motivating them to perform with their best capability.